Javier-Badilla/Activity-Probability-Prediction-/README.md

 ## Documentation

 ### Manuals Available
-- Both in Spanish and English
+- Both in Spanish and English (will be added soon)

 ### User Manual Contents
 - Complete workflow explanation